Get generic for Viagra shipped right to your door

 • Skin rash

-For example, headaches (the most common side effect of sildenafil) were reported by 16 percent of people at a dosage of 25mg, 21 percent at a dosage of 50mg and 28 percent at a dosage of 100mg in clinical trials.
+For instance, headaches (the most common side effect of sildenafil) were reported by 16 percent of people at a dosage of 25mg, 21 percent at a dosage of 50mg, and 28 percent at a dosage of 100mg in clinical trials.

-Sildenafil also causes some serious side effects like:
+Sildenafil can also cause more serious side effects like:

 • Priapism (persistent, painful erections)